ealush/vest/website/docs/writing_tests/failing_with_a_custom_message.md

 sidebar_position: 3
 title: Failing with a custom message
 description: Sometimes we wish to fail with a message based on the validation result.
 Here's how we can do this.
+keywords:
-keywords: [Vest, custom, message, failing, with, message]
+  [Vest, custom message, failing, validation, error message, enforce, test]
 ---

 # Failing with a custom message

-Sometimes your validation logic might result in different failure reasons that are unknown before you run the test.
-In this case the message argument is not as useful, and instead you should omit it.
-Vest allows you to provide the message within the test body itself by doing one of the following:
+Custom messages can be very useful when you don't know the validation result in the client, but get it from the server instead.
+This can happen when you're performing validation on user input and sending it to a server for processing.
+If there's an issue with the input, the server will send back a validation result, but it may not be immediately clear what went wrong.
+This is where custom messages can help.

+# Implementing Custom Messages in Vest

+Vest allows you to provide custom messages within the test body itself.
+There are a few different ways to do this:

 ## Enforce message

-A custom message can ban passed to enforce via the `message` modifier.
-Multiple messages can be passed as well in case you have multiple failure conditions.
+The `enforce` function in Vest allows you to pass a custom message using the `message` modifier.
+This can be useful if you have multiple failure conditions.

 The message must be specified before the rule it refers to, because once the rule failes, enforce throws immediately.